itscodenation/curriculum-20-21/advanced/units/unit2/README.md

-# Unit 1:Introduction to Javascript
+# Unit 1: Introduction to Javascript

 ## Overview
 In this unit, coders will be learn the platforms and procedures of the fellowship program and review foundational Javascript concepts by building a Pig Latinizer application.